juntao/arenztopia/content/news/Issue 31.md

-## AZ Scoops V. Dripping Cone Legal Case Update
+## AZ Scoops Sued for 180 Million Arenzos Update
 By Sam-Louis Alrocaet